Proxim

 Proxim (also known by its corporate name Groupe PharmEssor) is a Canadian group of pharmacists located in Quebec and to a lesser extent in Ontario and the Maritimes provinces.
 The average Proxim drug store is 4000 sqft, similar to the typical size of a Brunet or Unipharm location.

 All Proxim stores are owned by independent pharmacists that comply with Proxim's business rules and practices.
-Proxim's private brand is called "Atoma" and the company also has its loyalty card program.
+Proxim's private brand was formerly "Réservé", followed by "Atoma"; it is now "Option+", which it shares with Uniprix.
+The company also has a loyalty card program.

 There are close to 270 drug stores in Eastern Canada that carry the Proxim name.

 History

 In August 2004, two companies - Groupe Essaim and Gestion Santé Services Obonsoins Inc—regrouped to form Groupe PharmEssor.
 The three pharmacy chains affected by this merger - Essaim, Obonsoins and Santé Services—were initially kept separate and intact by PharmEssor.
 However, in February 2006, PharmEssor consolidated all of its operations under a single banner, Proxim, hence eliminating the previous banners.
 The name "Proxim" was inspired from the word “proximity” to describe the group's great accessibility to pharmaceutical cares.

 One year after the creation of Proxim, the Proximed banner was created in February 2007.
 Thus, an estimate of 31 selected locations operate today under the name Proximed.